statalasso/statalasso.github.io/index.md

 <div markdown="1">
 ## Welcome to the **Stata Lasso Page**

 On this website we introduce two packages for regularized regression in Stata: **lassopack** and **pdslasso**.
 The packages include features intended for *prediction*, *model selection* and *causal inference*.
 Thus, the routines are applicable in a wide range of settings.
-Both **lassopack** and **pdslasso** are available through the SSC repository:

-	ssc install lassopack
-	ssc install pdslasso

 The package **lassopack** implements lasso ([Tibshirani 1996](http://www.jstor.org/stable/2346178)), square-root lasso ([Belloni et al. 2011](https://doi.org/10.1093/biomet/asr043)), elastic net ([Zou & Hastie 2005](https://doi.org/10.1214/009053607000000127)), ridge regression ([Hoerl & Kennard 1970](https://doi.org/10.1080/00401706.1970.10488635)), adaptive lasso ([Zou 2006](https://doi.org/10.1198/016214506000000735)) and post-estimation OLS.